Who Can File CBP Form 5106? Importer Registration Rules

 Can a foreign company file Form 5106 for a U.S. importer?

-No. HQ H350722 specifically addressed a foreign unlicensed company that certified and submitted Form 5106 on behalf of importers.
-CBP found this constituted customs business.
-Only the importer or a licensed customs broker may file Form 5106.
-Additionally, under 19 C.F.R.
-111.3(a), all customs business must be conducted within U.S. customs territory.
+No. HQ H350722 specifically addressed a foreign unlicensed company that certified and submitted Form 5106 for importers, and CBP found it constituted customs business.
+Only the importer or a licensed customs broker may file Form 5106, and under 19 C.F.R.
+111.3(a) customs business must be conducted within U.S. customs territory.
+GingerControl supports the importer or their broker on the research side (classification and recordkeeping) without ever filing on their behalf.

 Do I need a customs broker to file Form 5106?